-To Daniel Taupin, Ross Mitchell, and Andreas Egler for creating MusiXTEX, to Olivier Clary for suggesting a crucial modification in the note-entry scheme, to my colleague John DiPol (a non-musician!) for the idea of using binary masks to define beam groupings, to Eric Petersen, Johan Tufvesson, Stephan Evert, and Christian Mondrup for beta-testing and for porting PMX to other platforms, to Joel Hunsberger for unravelling some deep MusiXTEX tangles, and to Dirk Laurie for making PMX accessible to vocal music by creating M-Tx.
-Finally, special thanks and credit go to Werner Icking for exhaustive beta testing, uncanny bug-finding, continuing encouragement, and for archiving and promoting PMX through his web site at http://www.gmd.de/Misc/Music and through the mutex mailing list.
+To Daniel Taupin, Ross Mitchell, and Andreas Egler for creating MusiXTEX, to Olivier Clary for suggesting a crucial modification in the note-entry scheme, to my colleague John DiPol (a non-musician!) for the idea of using binary masks to define beam groupings, to Eric Petersen and Stephan Evert past help in porting PMX to other platforms, to Joel Hunsberger for unravelling some deep MusiXTeX tangles, to Dirk Laurie for making PMX accessible to vocal music by creating M-Tx, to Stanislav Kneifl and Hiroaki Morimoto for developing the postscript slur packages, and to Christian Mondrup, Andre Van Ryckeghem, Christof Biebricher, Joerg Anders, and other denizens of the TeX-music mailing list for first-class bug-finding.
+Finally, I want to mention again the invaluable contributions by Werner Icking: his exhaustive beta testing, uncanny bug-finding, continuing encouragement, and promotion of PMX right up until his sudden and premature departure from this earthly realm.